andrewboring/alarm-images/README.md

 If you just want the downloads, head over to [Releases](https://github.com/andrewboring/alarm-images/releases) and get the appropriate one for your Raspberry Pi.
 Or select the latest version from the Files section below.

 Then follow the standard instructions for your operating system to burn the image to your SD Card.

+Note: You will still need to run `pacman-key init` and  `pacman-key --populate archlinuxarm` after burning the image.

 ### Latest Files